dashingsoft/pyarmor/docs/reference/errors.rst

            Do not use :option:`-i` or :option:`--prefix` if you don't know what they're doing.

-       For all the other relative import issue, please check Pythont documentation to learn about relative import knowledge, then check Pyarmor :doc:`man` to understand how to generate runtime packages in different locations.
+       For all the other relative import issue, please check Python documentation to learn about relative import knowledge, then check Pyarmor :doc:`man` to understand how to generate runtime packages in different locations.

 Outer Errors